dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 }
 ```

 On each loop iteration, we fetch a value from the generator by calling the next method of our weaponsIterator, and we store that value in the item variable.
 Like all such objects, the object referenced by the item variable has a value property that stores the value returned from the generator, and a done property that signals whether the generator is finished producing values.
-If the generator isn’t done with its work, we go into another iteration of the loop; and if it is, we stop looping.
+If the generator isn't done with its work, we go into another iteration of the loop; and if it is, we stop looping.

-And that’s how the for-of loop, from our first generator example, works.
+And that's how the for-of loop, from our first generator example, works.
 The for-of loop is syntactic sugar for iterating over iterators:

 ```js
 for(var item of WeaponGenerator()){